cardano-foundation/CIPs/CIP-0911/README.md

 #### Timing Considerations

-Partitions of less than 2,160 blocks will automatically rejoin the main chain.
-With current Cardano settings, this represents a period of up to 12 hours during which automatic rollback will occur.
+On Cardano mainnet, partitions of less than 2,160 blocks will automatically rejoin the main chain.
+With current Cardano mainnet settings, this represents a period of up to 12 hours during which automatic rollback will occur.
 If the partition exceeds 2,160 blocks, then the procedure described above will be necessary to allow nodes to rejoin the main chain.
+Other Cardano networks may have different timing characteristics.

 ### Scenario 2: Failure to Make Blocks for an Extended Period of Time